 Inflammatory cells get into blood vessel walls where they make cytokines — immune system proteins that promote inflammation.
 Inflammation also reshapes blood-vessel walls, making deposited plaques more prone to rupture.
 A rupture, in turn, can trigger a heart attack.

-The risk isn’t limited to people with inflammatory arthritis.
-Although OA is not in itself inflammatory, its damage can cause inflammation, which in turn increases the risk of heart disease.
+Heart risk isn’t limited to people with inflammatory arthritis.
+Although osteoarthritis (OA) isn’t in itself highly inflammatory, its damage can cause inflammation, which in turn increases the risk of heart disease.
 Shared heart disease risk factors such as high cholesterol and diabetes, along with inactivity and the use of nonsteroidal anti-inflammatory drugs (NSAIDs) also increase the risk.

-On the flip side, other arthritis drugs actually harm the heart.
-NSAIDs have become notorious for increasing the risk for heart attack or stroke.
-In 2018, the FDA issued a stern warning about these drugs, cautioning that they can lead to heart events within just a few weeks of use.
-The risk increases the longer you take them and the higher dose you use.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) also increase the risk of heart attack and stroke.
+In 2018, the FDA cautioned they can lead to life -threatening heart events within just a few weeks of use.
+The risk increases with longer use and higher doses.
 If you do take an NSAID, use the smallest possible amount for the shortest period of time needed to manage your symptoms.

-- People with RA have a 50-70 percent higher risk for cardiovascular disease than the general population.
+- People with RA have a 50% to 70% higher risk for cardiovascular disease than the general population.

-- People with OA face a 24 percent higher risk for cardiovascular disease than the general population.
+- People with OA face a 24% higher risk for cardiovascular disease than the general population.

 - Nearly half of all adults with heart disease also have arthritis.